 BTSC is opened for various educational institutions and foreign organizations to visit its company and listen to the information on mass transit system, management, operation and maintenance of BTS train system to the students.
-From April 2018 to March 2019, a total of 3,562 people visited BTSC.
-These visitors was divided into the BTS SkyTrain trial using of 16 groups, 2,647 persons and Listening on the briefing of the administrating and managing the BTS SkyTrain of 25 groups, 915 persons.
+From April 2019 to March 2020, a total of 39 groups, 3,291 persons visited BTSC.
+These visitors were divided into Kindergarten - elementary of 17 groups; 1,914 persons and Listening on the briefing lecture; Higher education of 5 groups, 411 persons, Government of 7 groups, 537 persons, private sector of 8 groups, 357 persons, Charity/foundation of 2 groups, 72 persons.